-Study 2 is a 52-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety bempedoic acid 180 mg versus placebo.
-This study is expected to enroll approximately 750 high CVD risk patients with hypercholesterolemia with ASCVD and/or HeFH, whose LDL-C is not adequately controlled with current lipid-modifying therapies, and who are taking maximally tolerated statin therapy.
-The study will be conducted at approximately 125 sites in the U.S., Canada and Europe.
+Study 2 is a 52-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety bempedoic acid 180 mg versus placebo in high CVD risk patients with hypercholesterolemia with ASCVD and/or HeFH, whose LDL-C is not adequately controlled with current lipid-modifying therapies, and who are taking maximally tolerated statin therapy.
+This study enrolled 779 patients at approximately 125 sites in the U.S., Canada and Europe.
 The primary objective is to assess the 12-week LDL-C lowering efficacy of patients treated with bempedoic acid versus placebo.
 Secondary objectives include evaluating the 24-week LDL-C lowering efficacy, and 52-week safety and tolerability of bempedoic acid versus placebo.
 Effects on other risk markers, including non-HDL-C, total cholesterol, apoB, and hsCRP, will also be evaluated.
-We initiated Study 2 in December 2016, and expect to report top-line results by the third quarter of 2018.
+We expect to report top-line results by the third quarter of 2018.